 Cultural There are no listed buildings within the site boundary and it is not 0 Heritage within a Conservation Area.
 The site is within the designated Pinkie battlefield.
 Historic Environment Scotland advises that a change of use of the site would not raise issues of national significance.
-Landscape The site is within the Edinburgh Green Belt, to the north of o/+ Wallyford and between Musselburgh and Prestonpans.
+Landscape The site is within the Edinburgh Green Belt, to the north of 0/+ Wallyford and between Musselburgh and Prestonpans.
 Given that the site is currently developed its redevelopment for other uses would be unlikely to result in significant landscape impacts, provided that these were in scale with adjacent cottages, in the form of single to one and a half storey in height, thus retaining the ridge heights at similar heights to the existing buildings and the existing boundary treatments are retained.

 SITE INFORMATION

 Topic Comments

 Site Name Land east of Wallyford Toll

-Site Ref MIR/PP/OTH018
+Site Ref MIR/PP/OTH018: LDP Policy DC7 Development in the Edinburgh Green Belt

 Source of Site Whitehall Lodges UK (Ltd)

 Suggestion

 Site Size (ha) 3.1

 Current Use Agricultual

 Proposed Use Holiday accommodation

 Summary A greenfield site currently in agricultural use, located to the northeast of

 Description and Wallyford toll roundabout.

 Planning History